nikhileshwar-perumalla/healthcare-symptom-checker/README.md

 2. Review the disclaimer and safety information
 3. Consult the code comments for implementation details

-## ✅ Evaluation Checklist
+## ✅ Checklist

-- ✅ Accepts symptom text input
-- ✅ Queries LLM for analysis
+- Input symptoms → LLM analysis → Structured results
-- ✅ Returns probable conditions
-- ✅ Provides recommendations
+- Probabilities, recommendations, emergency gating
-- ✅ Includes safety disclaimers
+- Safety disclaimers and no database storage
--
-- ✅ Frontend form interface
-- ✅ Emergency symptom detection
-- ✅ Well-structured code
-- ✅ Comprehensive documentation
-- ✅ Demo-ready

 ---